geovane-morais/resume/resume.md

 ## EXPERIENCES
 - No professional experience, only in projects.
 ## LANGUAGES
-- Native Portuguese.
+- Portuguese: Native.
-- Basic English.
+- English: Basic.